64kramsystem/personal_notes/topics/linux_tools.md

 ### Using xargs

-Differently from GNU Parallel, the command can't be quoted.
+WATCH OUT!
+Differently from GNU Parallel, the command can't be quoted - use `bash -c` for that.

 - `-P <processes>`: use 0 for unlimited; based on the manpage, `-n` or `-L` should be used, but they weren't required with the personal use cases.